Personality psychology: Psychoanalytical theories

-One of Sigmund Freud's earlier associates, Alfred Adler, agreed with Freud that early childhood experiences are important to development, and believed birth order may influence personality development.
-Adler believed that the oldest child was the individual who would set high achievement goals in order to gain attention lost when the younger siblings were born.
+One of Sigmund Freud's early associates, Alfred Adler, agreed with Freud that early childhood experiences are important for development and believed that birth order may influence personality.
+Adler believed that the oldest child would set high achievement goals to compensate for the attention lost when younger siblings were born.
 He believed the middle children were competitive and ambitious.
-He reasoned that this behavior was motivated by the idea of surpassing the firstborn's achievements.
+He reasoned that this behavior was motivated by the desire to surpass the firstborn's achievements.
 He added, however, that the middle children were often not as concerned about the glory attributed to their behavior.
 He also believed the youngest would be more dependent and sociable.
-Adler finished by surmising that an only child loves being the center of attention and matures quickly but in the end fails to become independent.
+Adler concluded that an only child loves being the center of attention, matures quickly, but ultimately fails to become independent.

 Heinz Kohut thought similarly to Freud's idea of transference.
 He used narcissism as a model of how people develop their sense of self.
-Narcissism is the exaggerated sense of self in which one is believed to exist in order to protect one's low self-esteem and sense of worthlessness.
+Narcissism is the exaggerated sense of self in which one is believed to exist to protect one's low self-esteem and sense of worthlessness.
 Kohut had a significant impact on the field by extending Freud's theory of narcissism and introducing what he called the 'self-object transferences' of mirroring and idealization.
-In other words, children need to idealize and emotionally "sink into" and identify with the idealized competence of admired figures such as parents or older siblings.
+In other words, children need to idealize, emotionally "sink into," and identify with the competence of admired figures such as parents or older siblings.
 They also need to have their self-worth mirrored by these people.
-Such experiences allow them to thereby learn the self-soothing and other skills that are necessary for the development of a healthy sense of self.
+Such experiences allow them to learn self-soothing and other skills necessary for developing a healthy sense of self.

 Another important figure in the world of personality theory is Karen Horney.
-She is credited with the development of "Feminist Psychology".
+She is credited with developing "feminist psychology".
 She disagrees with Freud on some key points, one being that women's personalities are not just a function of "Penis Envy", but that girl children have separate and different psychic lives unrelated to how they feel about their fathers or primary male role models.
-She talks about three basic Neurotic needs "Basic Anxiety", "Basic Hostility" and "Basic Evil".
-She posits that to any anxiety an individual experiences they would have one of three approaches, moving toward people, moving away from people or moving against people.
+She talks about three basic Neurotic needs: "Basic Anxiety", "Basic Hostility", and "Basic Evil".
+She posits that to any anxiety an individual experiences, they would have one of three approaches: moving toward people, moving away from people, or moving against people.
 It is these three that give us varying personality types and characteristics.
-She also places a high premium on concepts like Overvaluation of Love and romantic partners.
+She also places a high premium on concepts such as the Overvaluation of Love and romantic partners.